-First things first: Git and Github are two different softwares.
-Lets straight jump down into defining what they are, and the base characteristics on how they work!
+First things first: Git and Github are two different types of software.
+Let us straight jump down into defining what they are, and the base characteristics on how they work!

 Git is an open-source, version control tool, created in 2005.
-It is also known as source-control.
+It is also known as source control.
 Version control is a system that tracks and records changes made to a file over time.
-It is the brain behind remote work.
+It is the brain behind remote work and controls computer source-code.
 It allows a team of developers to deploy and manage their source code, from wherever they are in the world.

 The advantages of version control are the advantages of git.